HyeseongJI/DiPa_materials/README.md

 # Evaluating JPEG2000 Compression Effects on Lung Cancer WSI Segmentation

-This repository contains the **model architecture definitions** described in the manuscript: **"Evaluating JPEG2000 compression effects on prediction accuracy and storage efficiency in lung cancer whole-slide images: A deep learning–based analysis"**.
+This repository contains the **model architecture definitions** and **preprocessing utilities** described in the manuscript: **"Evaluating JPEG2000 compression effects on prediction accuracy and storage efficiency in lung cancer whole-slide images: A deep learning–based analysis"**.

 ## 📌 Project Overview
 We investigate the trade-off between storage efficiency and AI diagnostic accuracy by applying JPEG2000 compression to Whole Slide Images (WSIs).
 We compare the robustness of CNN-based models and Transformer-based models against compression artifacts.